-2.3 Pick Out
+2.3 Pick Out (Carving)

-The function Pick-Out was developed for the manufacture of stamps.
-Therefore you have to mind a few things.
+The function Pick-Out (Carving) has been developed for the manufacturing of stamps.
+Therefore you have to keep a few things in mind.

 2.3.1 Preparation of the graphic

 The pick-out will clear the black fields of the graphic.
 That means you have to create a negative picture of your graphic.
 Your graphic appears then in white color on a black background.
 The black background is cleared while the graphic is filled.
 The outline of the stamp must lay within the negative graphic so that only the original graphic remains raised.